Richard Ekins

 Richard Edwin Ekins, KC (Hon) is a New Zealand legal academic working in the United Kingdom.
 He is Professor of Law and Constitutional Government in the University of Oxford, a fellow of St John's College, Oxford, and the head of Policy Exchange's Judicial Power Project.

-Ekins was educated at the University of Auckland, where he obtained his BA, LLB (Hons) and BA (Hons), and the University of Oxford, where he graduated BCL, MPhil and DPhil.
+Ekins was educated at the University of Auckland, where he obtained his B.A., LL.B.
+(Hons) and B.A.
+(Hons), and the University of Oxford, where he graduated with a B.C.L., M.Phil. and D.Phil.
 He was previously a judge's clerk at the High Court of New Zealand at Auckland, a lecturer at Balliol College, Oxford, and a senior lecturer in Law at the University of Auckland.

 Ekins was created an honorary King's Counsel in 2022: the Ministry of Justice credited him with making "a major contribution to public debate, and parliamentary deliberation, about the constitutional role of the courts."